kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### February 2024

-1. Yes, the yoga class I'm referring to in this tweet about Ana was Natalia's class - Feb 2024.

 ### May 2024

 1. I heard Bali is all over Tiktok.
 And the mousses still wouldn't do anything about women sedated and mass-raped at work because of their sinister history?
 Letting Elon in on it, while he knew full well he'd be untouchable.
 It's incredible.